Glossary

 pricing framework

-pricing sequence
+pricing scenario

 pricing waterfall